TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/AddingDocumentation/Index.rst

 More Information
 ================

-* See `Documenting Changes <https://docs.typo3.org/typo3cms/extensions/core/latest/Changelog/Howto.html>`__ for more information on the Changelog
+*   See :doc:`Documenting Changes <changelog:Changelog/Howto#documenting-changes>`
+    for more information on the Changelog
 *   See :ref:`extension-scanner` in TYPO3 Explained